orchetect/MIDIKit/Sources/MIDIKitIO/Documentation.docc/Sending-MIDI-Events.md

 ## Overview

-In order to send MIDI events, there are two primary ways:
+In order to begin sending MIDI events, there are two primary mechanisms:

-- Create a virtual Output.
+- term ``MIDIManager/addOutput(name:tag:uniqueID:)``: Create a virtual Output.
-  (``MIDIManager/addOutput(name:tag:uniqueID:)``)

-or:

-- Form a managed Output Connection that can connect to one or more existing MIDI inputs in the system.
+- term ``MIDIManager/addOutputConnection(toInputs:tag:mode:filter:)-3a56s``: Form a managed Output Connection that can connect to one or more existing MIDI inputs in the system.
-(``MIDIManager/addOutputConnection(toInputs:tag:mode:filter:)-3a56s``)

 ### Send events from a created Output